Soucek strikes late winner for West Ham at Everton

 The visitors had the best chance of the first-half when another Cresswell shot flew across goal and this time beyond Jarrod Bowen at the back post.

-Dominic Calvert-Lewin scored a hat-trick when the sides met in the League Cup in September, but the England international was largely anonymous.
+Dominic Calvert-Lewin scored a hat-trick when the sides met in the Carabao Cup in September, but the England international was largely anonymous.

-West Ham were playing for the third time in six days, yet it was Moyes's men who ended the game stronger and grabbed the late winner.
+West Ham was playing for the third time in six days, yet it was Moyes's men who ended the game stronger and grabbed the late winner.

 Soucek's goals from midfield have played a big part in his side's success this season and the Czech international scored for the fourth time in seven games when Cresswell's effort broke kindly to him.